Moxa9/DonationMiniProject/README.md

 ## How to Run the Project
 1. Clone the repository
-2. Open the project folder
-3. Open `index.html` in a web browser
+2. Import the MySQL database using the provided SQL scripts
+3. Configure database connection in the PHP backend
+4. Run the project on a local server (XAMPP / WAMP)
-4. Fill in the donation form and submit
+5. Access the application via browser and submit the donation form

 ## Project Scope
-This project is a frontend prototype developed for academic purposes.
-Backend processing, payment gateway integration, and database storage are considered future enhancements.
+This project implements a basic backend for storing donor and campaign-related details in a database.
+Advanced features such as payment gateway integration, authentication, and large-scale deployment are considered future enhancements.

-## 🗂️ Database Configuration
+## 🗂️ Database Design and Implementation

-To support the functionality of this system, the following tables should be created:
+The backend database stores information related to charities, campaigns, donors, and donations.
+The following tables are used in the system:

 ###  Charities Table